rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 by making use of the commonly needed functions we've provided in our sample script.

-Our contribution is a library containing additional functions everyone can use to
+Our library contains additional functions everyone can use to
 [display run conditions](#IdRunConditions),
-establish variables that specify where to obtain data for the run, and other exciting capabilities we'll be showing you.
+establish variables that specify where to obtain data for the run, and other exciting capabilities.

-The sample script also comes with files containing functions needed by most scripts:
+To make editing files easier, functions are grouped into separate files:

-   * <strong>WJS1_Config.js</strong> - Configuration functions
+   * The <strong>WJS1_Config.js</strong> Configuration
+   contains functions
-   to print, to start and end transaction tracking, etc.
+   to manage printing and to start and end transaction tracking.

-   * <strong>WJS1_Access.js</strong> -
+   * The <strong>WJS1_Access.js</strong>
-   Application access functions such as
+   Access file contains functions such as
    Sign-Up, Sign-In, Sign-Out, etc.

 Over the course of load testing an app being built,